Running SQL Server on macOS Silicon natively using Docker

 Install Docker and Rosetta 2

-• install Docker from here.
+• install Docker from Docker docs.

 • install Rosetta 2 by running softwareupdate --install-rosetta from the command line